holon-platform/holon-datastore-jpa/README.md

 The Holon Platform is built using __Java 8__, so you need a JRE/JDK version 8 or above to use the platform artifacts.

-The __JPA API version 2.x__ or above support by the __ORM__ in use is reccomended to use all the functionalities of the JPA Datastore.
+The __JPA API version 2.x__ or above is reccomended to use all the functionalities of the JPA Datastore.

 ### Releases